Hugowonders/PCDR-seq/README.md

 The final output is a plain text file that contains the STR allelic information of 2800M.
 Other FASTQ files can be analyzed likewise.

 ## Original manuscript
+For more details about our work, please refer to the original manuscript:
 Huang, Yuguo and Zhang, Haijun and Wei, Yifan and Cao, Yueyan and Zhu, Qiang and Li, Xi and Shan, Tiantian and Dai, Xuan and Zhang, Ji, Characterizing the Amplification of STR Markers in Multiplex Polymerase Chain Displacement Reaction Using Massively Parallel Sequencing.
 Available at SSRN: [https://ssrn.com/abstract=4184676](https://ssrn.com/abstract=4184676)